-As well as being an ideal place to grow retirement savings, your super fund may also offer life cover that can offer financial protection for you and your family.
+As well as being a place to grow retirement savings, your super fund may also offer life cover that can offer financial protection for you and your family.
 It could also be a cost effective way to pay for insurance cover, as the premiums are deducted from your super balance rather than your take home pay.

 Superannuation funds generally provide members with the option to take out three types of personal insurance: